-(WTNH) — State health officials are continuing to warn residents about the mosquito-borne eastern equine encephalitis (EEE) virus.
+(WTNH) — Even with the cooler weather, state health officials are continuing to warn residents about the mosquito-borne eastern equine encephalitis (EEE) virus.

 - East Haddam